McYumi/Auto-Populate-OWASP/README.md

 ALWAYS check the output since it is AI generated mistakes can be made, and hallucination does happen sometimes.

 If needed it could also just be used as a scrape tool to quickly get controls and subcontrols for AISVS and ASVS.

+There's currently 2 versions of this script.
+V1.1 uses beautifulsoup to scrape github.com it also has some more safety features to have better error handeling.

+V2.0 uses wget to download raw.githubusercontent.com and then uses that.
+Which saves loads of processing because it doesnt need to clean the output.
+V2.0 is not currently working properly.